ritik7007/ritik7007.github.io/README.md

 ## Welcome to GitHub Pages
+Hello Everyone!
+Welcome to my page in which you will able to get various code which will help you to solve many problems.

 You can use the [editor on GitHub](https://github.com/ritik7007/ritik7007.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.